amacdonaldai/AI-Empowerment/README.md

 **ALERT** It's important to approach these scenarios with an understanding that they may not always produce completely accurate outcomes.
 In some instances, achieving absolute accuracy might not be feasible.
 Remember, the assistance provided by AI is a tool to support your decision-making process, not to replace it.
 Your discernment is crucial.
 More insights on this topic will be shared as we progress through the course.

-# Use Case 1: DEFINING THE PROBLEM STATEMENT
+# Use Case 1: Defining the Problem Statement
 - [Problem Statement Prompt](https://github.com/amacdonaldai/AI-Empowerment/blob/main/Problem-Statement-Prompt)
 - [Smart Problem GPT](https://chat.openai.com/g/g-tHZOlUaYD-smart-problem-gpt)
 - [Problem Statement GPT Config](https://github.com/amacdonaldai/AI-Empowerment/blob/main/problem-statement.md)

-# Use Case 2: Issue Trees
+# Use Case 2: Digging into the Issues (trees)
 - [Chat example](https://chat.openai.com/share/91828f4e-7006-4403-b536-6d99c20fab45)
 - [Issue Tree GPT](https://chat.openai.com/g/g-qaKT45vrL-issue-tree-gpt)
 - [GPT Config](https://github.com/tobiaszwingmann/chatgpt-for-data-analytics/blob/main/Day%201/GPT%20Configs/Issue-tree-gpt.md)